-How an engine’s starter motor works
+How a starter motor works

 Your car’s starter motor is a powerful electric unit that has to turn the engine over and initiate the combustion process before it can continue by itself.